SirMixalotMixalot/rasm-cli/README.md

 # Goals
 - Refactor code
-  - [X] Stage 1 - Splitting code up into units with a lower cohesion
+  - [X] Splitting code up into units with a lower cohesion
-  - [ ] Stage 2 - Add tests
 - [ ] Improve tui using [tui-rs](https://github.com/fdehau/tui-rs)
-- [ ] Improve parsing of asm file
+- [X] Improve parsing of asm file
-- [ ] Build for x86_64 Apple
+- [ ] Build for x86_64 Apple - unable to because I do not own a mac :(